lorenzo-rovigatti/comp_bio_notes/proteins.md

 Water molecules take "frozen" orientations close to a hydrophobic surface to avoid breaking hydrogen bonds, but they do so without becoming crystalline: there is no long-range translational order, but few layers of molecules that adopt orientations that are compatible with HBs close to the underlying surface.
 :::

 The hydrophobic effect, which is the observation that non-polar substances are immiscible with water because of entropic effects, is very important in determining the stability of proteins.
 In fact, proteins that live in aqueous environments[^proteins_in_water] have a core composed by non-polar AAs whose formation is, by and large, driven by hydrophobic forces.
 The origin of these forces can be understood by considering two hydrophobic objects with accessible surface area $A_1$ and $A_2$, respectively.
 The cost of solvating the two objects when they are far from each other is $\Delta G_{\rm sep} \approx \gamma (A_1 + A_2)$, where $(A_1 + A_2)$ is the extent of the hydrophobic surface.
 However, if the two objects approach each other, the nonpolar surface area exposed to water decreases, leading to fewer water molecules with 'frozen' orientations, which in turn reduces the entropic cost associated with solvating the objects.
-As a result, the solvation free energy, so that $\Delta G_{\rm bonded} = \gamma A_{12} < \Delta G_{\rm sep}$.
+As a result, the solvation free energy decreases, $\Delta G_{\rm bonded} = \gamma A_{12} < \Delta G_{\rm sep}$.
 Therefore, a state where hydrophobic surfaces are close enough that no water molecule can slip in is thermodynamically favoured with respect to a state where the same surfaces are far from each other.

 ## Structured water